divya-manirajan/UDPProject_DXM/README.md

 The client will then ask for a command that the user will enter and if the user enters <REQUESTQUOTE> then a quote will be returned and the server will keep track of when this request was recieved and output this on the server cmd.

-If <END> is entered then the client will close and show a "Client Closed" message.exit
+If <END> is entered then the client will close and show a "Client Closed" message